nicol-777/FoodHygieneApp/documentation templates-2/docs/planning.md

-Project Proposal
+# Project Proposal

-Business Case
+## Business Case

-Planning

 Problem statement

-The problem addressed by this project is people find it challenging to quickly check the hygiene standards of food and the lack of reliable up-to-date information on food hygiene ratings for local businesses, making it difficult to decide where to eat or shop.
-While Food hygiene ratings are available online, the information is scattered across different websites and isn't easily accessible.
+The problem addressed by this project is that people find it challenging to quickly check the hygiene standards of food businesses and the lack reliable, up-to-date information on food hygiene ratings for local businesses, This makes it difficult to decide where to eat or shop.
+While food hygiene ratings are available online, the information is scattered across different websites and isn't easily accessible.
 This makes it difficult for people to quickly check how clean a food business is before they visit.

-Business benefits
+### Business benefits

-● Customers will easily be able to access information about how clean food businesses are, helping them choose safer places to eat.
+● Customers will be able to easily access information about how clean food businesses are, helping them choose safer places to eat.

-● It will encourage businesses to maintain higher hygiene standards since their ratings will be public to everyone.
+● It will encourage businesses to maintain higher hygiene standards since their ratings will be publicly accessible.

-● It will be easier to access and understand hygiene ratings, without the need to search through different websites.
+● It will provide easier access to and understanding hygiene ratings, without the need to search through different websites.

-● It will increase customer engagement and will make people want to use the app regularly.
+● It will increase customer engagement and make people want to use the app regularly.

-Options Considered
+### Options Considered

-● Manually searching Bristol open data council websites, however it will be difficult because the information is scattered and not easily accessible.
+● Manually searching Bristol open data council websites; however, this is difficult because the information is scattered and not easily accessible.

-● Third-party apps may show food hygiene ratings but often lack full information for Bristol and are not regularly updated.
+● Third-party apps may show food hygiene ratings but often lack complete information for Bristol and are not regularly updated.

-● The Food Standard Agency (FSA) has a website that provides food hygiene ratings; however, it may not be easy to use or offer the additional features that this project aims to provide easier search options and better layout and design.
+● The Food Standard Agency (FSA) has a website that provides food hygiene ratings; however, it may not be user-friendly or offer the additional features that this project aims to provide, such as easier search options and a better layout and design.

- Expected Risks
+### Expected Risks

-● We need to ensure that the data is updated regularly to reflect real-time hygiene ratings.
+● Ensuring that the data is updated regularly to reflect real-time hygiene ratings.

-● There will be challenges in convincing users to switch to this platform from other established services.
+● Convincing users to switch to this platform from other established services.

-● Dealing with technical difficulties when connecting various data sources or API failures could disrupt the availability of hygiene data.
+● Handling technical difficulties when connecting various data sources or managing API failures, which could disrupt the availability of hygiene data.

-● Managing limited time might affect how many features we can add to our web app.

-● Making sure the platform is easy to navigate, use and understand.
+● Ensuring that the platform is easy to navigate, use, and understand.

-● The platform deals with public data, so we need to ensure that the system has strong security and is protected from unauthorised access or data tampering.
+● Since the platform deals with public data, it must have strong security to protect it from unauthorised access or data tampering.

-Project Scope
+## Project Scope

-● A map showing food hygiene ratings for Bristol based businesses.
+● A map showing food hygiene ratings for Bristol-based businesses.

 ● Users can search to find businesses by name and location.